 National and Local-level Disaster Risk Governance

 A robust legal framework fosters good governance as the driving force to ensuring that public institutions and systems protect and benefit all people in line with national constitutional requirements (GoM, 1994).
-Malawi’s DRM implementation is guided by the National DRM Policy of 2015, and the National Disaster Preparedness and Relief Act of 1991, which makes provision for the coordination and implementation of measures to alleviate effects of disasters.
+Malawi’s DRM implementation is guided by the National DRM Policy of 2015, and the Disaster Preparedness and Relief Act of 1991, which makes provision for the coordination and implementation of measures to alleviate effects of disasters.
 The adoption of the NDRM Policy in 2015 was a major step towards ensuring that DRM is integrated in development planning by all sectors in pursuit of sustainable development in the country.
 However, the Act is not well aligned to resilience building notion propagated by the Policy and other international and regional DRR protocols to which Malawi is signatory.

-Addressing this challenge, the country has developed a DRM Bill 2018 which is awaiting presentation, debate and adoption by Parliament to replace the outdated Disaster Preparedness, Response and Relief Act (DPRRA) of 1991.
+Addressing this challenge, the country has developed a DRM Bill 2018 which is awaiting presentation, debate and adoption by Parliament to replace the Disaster Preparedness and Relief Act (DPRA) of 1991.
 The DRM Bill provides for the development of a comprehensive, integrated and coordinated disaster risk management system aimed at preventing or reducing the risk of disasters, mitigating the severity of disasters, fostering emergency preparedness, and providing a rapid and effective response to disasters and post-disaster recovery, among core objectives.
 However, delays in passing of the DRM Bill into an Act of parliament has implications for systematic resource allocation by Government towards DRM, especially with regard to operationalization of decentralized DRM services, which is one of the core features of the proposed law.

 In terms of institutions and coordination arrangements, the local level institutional framework for DRM in the country is generally weak due to a number of factors.
 Malawi has 28 districts, over half of which have no dedicated DRM personnel.
 The positions for DRM personnel are not established (they are temporary).
-Given that District-based DRM positions are non-established, and effected only in 11 districts considered disaster-prone.
+Given that District-based DRM positions are non-established and effected only in 11 districts considered disaster-prone.
 The rest of the districts and urban authorities only have Desk Officers, who on top of their core duties by appointment, are assigned as DRM focal persons.
-At the level of Assistant District Disaster Risk Management Officers (ADDRMOs), the positions are relatively junior to most other institutions within the district secretariat, thereby limiting the capacity of the officers in coordination of disaster management functions.
+At the level of Assistant District Disaster Risk Management Officers (ADDRMOs), the positions are relatively junior to most other institutions within the district secretariat, thereby limiting the capacity of the officers in coordination of disaster management functions and level of authority.
 “Non-disaster prone” districts only have desk officers that are not obliged to perform the functions of ADDRMOs, especially when they are overwhelmed by their institutional activities.

 Civil Protection Committees (CPCs) are only functional in a few disaster-prone areas.
 In most cases, CPCs are constrained by lack of material and operational support such as transport, communication equipment (phones, megaphones, whistles etc.) and protective clothing (AH Consulting, 2017).
+Most CPCs are functional where there are active NGOs and projects, absence of a sustainable support system is a threat to the sustainability of functionality of CPCs.